opral/monorepo/rfcs/002-tech-stack.md

 ## TL;DR

-Simplicity and control over feature-rich but complex off the shelf solutions.
+Simplicity and control over off the shelf solutions in light of ambigious requirements of localization infrastructure.

-Importance of long-term maintainability, development velocity, and the possiblity to [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) is valued higher than faster short-term development velocity.

 Architecture: Monolith, designed to be split in the future.
 Framework: [SolidJS](https://www.solidjs.com/)